poole/hyde/software.md

 We will use [Jupyter notebooks](http://jupyter.org) to record code, output, and text throughout the course, as well as the following packages (note: plotnine is the only package not installed with Anaconda: [pandas](http://pandas.pydata.org), [numpy](http://www.numpy.org), [matplotlib](https://matplotlib.org), [plotnine](https://plotnine.readthedocs.io/en/stable/)

-We recommend installing Python using Anaconda, which includes most of the packages listed above, according to the following instructions:
+1. We recommend installing Python using Anaconda, which includes most of the packages listed above, according to the following instructions:
 * Download the [Anaconda](https://www.anaconda.com/download/) installer for
-Python 3.x for your particular operating system
+Python 3.x for your particular operating system.
-* Double-click the downloaded file and follow the prompts to install Anaconda
+* Double-click the downloaded file and follow the prompts to install Anaconda (default options are acceptable).
+* For assistance troubleshooting installation, please go [here](https://jupyter.readthedocs.io/en/latest/install.html).

-Following installation, open the following command line software based on your operating system to install the final package:
+2. Following installation, open the following command line software based on your operating system to install the final package:
 * MacOSX: Terminal, locate by clicking on your Desktop, selecting "Go" in the menu at the top, and clicking on "Utilities"